 Slice the butter into pieces, and top with.

-Pour the boiling water over, stir until the dry ingredients are fully dissolved.
+Pour the boiling water over and stir until the dry ingredients are fully dissolved.

 Bake for 45 minutes.